-About Spiritualism SNU Healing The Spiritualists’ National Union (SNU) defines Spiritual Healing as ‘a form of healing by the use of forces and energies from the world of spirit, channelled through the healing medium by: the laying on of hands on the body; prayer; or direction of thought from a distance’.
+About Spiritualism SNU Healing The Spiritualists’ National Union (SNU) defines Spiritual Healing as ‘a form of healing by the use of forces and energies from God channelled through the spirit world and a Spiritualist healing medium by the laying on of hands on the body or prayer or the direction of thought from a distance.
 SNU Healing Mediums carry out healing in accordance with the philosophy and teachings of Spiritualism.
 All SNU Healing Mediums are subject to the rules and regulations of the SNU.
 They work in accordance with the ‘SNU Healing Code of Conduct’ and ‘Healing and the Law’ both issued by the SNU.
 They also have an understanding of the legal implications and undergo practical and theoretical training, which takes a minimum of one year to complete and which covers subjects as diverse as: greeting the patient; understanding the source of the healing energy; and how to administer it, as well as understanding the law in relation to healing.
 There is a tendency for people to think that Spiritual Healing is effective only owing to the faith or belief of the person requesting this form of healing.
 This is not true.
 Spiritual Healing requires no faith or belief whatsoever on the part of the person seeking healing.
 Nor is it necessary for a person to have the same belief as that of the Healing Medium administering the healing.
 For example, a child, animal or someone in a coma does not know what faith or belief is - and yet they receive, and can benefit from, Spiritual Healing in the same way as anyone else.
 The only requirements that are helpful are that a person should be aware of their own well-being and that they continue any medical treatment that has been prescribed for them by their GP, as Spiritual Healing is a complementary therapy.
 The actual healing itself is one of a spiritual nature and this has an effect on all levels: mentally, emotionally, physically and spiritual.
 The Healing Medium often has no prior knowledge of the patient’s state of health or why the patient has come for treatment, yet often the healing is beneficial to that condition.
-The SNU recognises three methods of Healing: Contact Healing Where the Healing Medium seeks permission to place their hands on to the patient, while ensuring there is no cause for embarrassment.
-Distant Healing Where healing is sent by the power of thought to someone who is physically present but is not receiving contact healing.
-Absent Healing Where the patient is not physically present and healing thoughts are extended to them.
-Patients requesting Spiritual Healing are advised to ensure that they are consulting an SNU Spiritualist Healing Medium, who holds an up to date Accreditation card, issued by the SNU, which certifies their name, registration number, photograph and renewal date of registration.
-To find a Healer local to you click here If you are interested in finding out more about SNU Healing or would like to receive Healing why not visit your local SNU Church? to find your local Church click here.
+The SNU recognises three methods of Healing: Contact Healing Contact Healing is when the Healing Medium seeks permission to place their hands on to the patient during Healing.
+Distant Healing Distant Healing is healing sent by the power of thought to someone who is physically present but is not receiving contact healing.
+Absent Healing In Absent Healing the patient is not physically present and healing thoughts are extended to them. s About our Healers All our Healers are certified and trained through the SNU and adhere to our strict Code of Conduct Patients requesting Spiritual Healing are advised to ensure that they are consulting with a certified SNU Spiritualist Healing Medium.
+Each of our Healers should hold an up to date Accreditation card issued by the SNU, which certifies their name, registration number and photograph.
+Find a Healer To find a Healer local to you Find out more If you are interested in finding out more about SNU Healing or would like to receive Healing why not visit your local SNU Church?